 The Annual Innovation Awards were established by the National Digital Stewardship Alliance (NDSA) to recognize and encourage innovation in the field of digital preservation stewardship.
 These awards highlight and commend creative individuals, projects, organizations, and future stewards demonstrating originality and excellence in their contributions to the field of digital preservation.
 The program is administered by a committee drawn from members of the NDSA Innovation Working Group.

-2015 NDSA Innovation Awards
+2015 NDSA Innovation Award Winners

 Acknowledging that innovative digital stewardship can take many forms, eligibility for these awards has been left purposely broad.
 Nominations are open to anyone or anything that falls into the above categories and any entity can be nominated for one of the four awards.
 Nominees should be US-based people and projects or collaborative international projects that contain a US-based partner.
 This is your chance to help us highlight and reward novel, risk-taking and inventive approaches to the challenges of digital preservation.
 Read our blog posts about the 2012, 2013 and 2014 award recipients.